CAGameProg/materials/unix-tools/assignment.md

     for _, f := range files {
         // Check if the file is a directory
         // If the file is a directory, then search it
-        // with searchDir(NameOfSubDirectory, searchName) // The searchName is still the same
+        // with searchDir(dir + NameOfSubDirectory, searchName) // The searchName is still the same

         // If the file is not a directory, then check if
         // its name matches the name we are searching for (the searchName)